-Students typically need 120 semester credits to graduate from a bachelor’s program in the US (roughly 180 credits at a school under a quarter system).
-Credits are acquired by passing classes for your major and other classes a school might require.
+Students typically need at least 120 credits to graduate from a bachelor’s program in the US (roughly 180 credits at a school under a quarter system).
+Credits are acquired by passing classes for your major and other courses your school might require.

-College degrees generally take four years to complete when you're enrolled full-time, but they can take longer or shorter depending on the program you enroll in and the amount of classes you take each year.
+College degrees generally take between four and five years to complete when you're enrolled full-time, but they can take longer or shorter depending on the program you enroll in and the number of classes you take each year.

 Three of the most common types of bachelor’s degrees are:

-Bachelor of Arts (BA): A bachelor of arts is a type of bachelor’s that typically emphasizes critical thinking, communication skills, and the humanities.
-Majoring in subjects like history, English, or communications will generally earn you a BA.
-A Bachelor of Arts may clear a path to careers that draw on attributes such as human connection and critical thinking—like teaching, human resources, advertising, or government work.
+Bachelor of Arts (BA): A Bachelor of Arts is a type of bachelor’s that typically emphasizes critical thinking, communication skills, and the humanities.
+Majoring in history, English, or communications will generally earn you a BA.
+A Bachelor of Arts may clear a path to careers that draw on human connection and critical thinking attributes—like teaching, human resources, advertising, or government work.

-Bachelor of Science (BS): A Bachelor of Science degree typically emphasizes quantitative skills in coursework.
+Bachelor of Science (BS): A Bachelor of Science typically emphasizes quantitative skills in coursework.
 This means science and math degrees are generally categorized as BS degrees, making them good ways to launch a career in science or math-based fields.
-You can earn a BS by majoring in subjects like finance, or computer science.
+You can earn a BS by majoring in subjects like finance or computer science.

 Some subjects that have elements of both science and liberal arts, like psychology, economics, or political science, can be either a BA or a BS, depending on the types of courses you emphasize in your studies.
 Learn more about the difference between the two degrees.

-Bachelor of Fine Arts (BFA): A Bachelor of Fine Arts is a bachelor’s degree awarded to those who graduate with majors in fine, visual, or performing arts.
+Bachelor of Fine Arts (BFA): A Bachelor of Fine Arts is awarded to those who graduate with majors in fine, visual, or performing arts.
 Specializing in creative writing, theater, drawing, or graphic design can each lead to a BFA.
 If you’re interested in careers that involve the arts, like theater production or museum curator, a BFA could be a good option for you.